 The mining reward R consists of three additional components that we briefly discuss: First, the per-block reward S is exogenously specified by the protocol underlying Bitcoin's consensus mechanism.
 Hence, S varies only about every four years in the cause of the prescribed halvings and can be considered constant in the vast majority of shocks.
-Second, the evolution of transaction fees depends on the congestion in the network, as reflected by
+Second, the evolution of transaction fees depends on the congestion in the network, as reflected by the mempool size.

-$^{^{12}}$ The observed escrow period from cryptocurrency exchanges trading Bitcoin has declined in recent years and is meanwhile well below six blocks (see Irresberger et al. (2020) Table A.1).
-Therefore, the relevant escrow period for Bitcoin is between 1 and 6 blocks.
-The corresponding maximum t with A=1.05, the smallest estimated majority, amounts to an average of 30.80 and 46.02 blocks (or 5.01 and 7.67 hours).

-the mempool size.
 If transaction fee levels increase because of higher congestion during the shock, rewards from mining are positively influenced.
 We generally expect such a positive relation and empirically verify it in subsection 4.4.
-However, since transaction fees still exhibit a small proportion of total rewards, the overall effect is relatively small.
-Third, a negative shock on the aggregated hash-rate should expand the arrival rate of blocks for a period of up to 14 days.
-An increasing arrival rate temporarily decreases the total rewards until the block difficulty of solving the computational problem adjusts.
-Since a reduced block arrival also affects the attacker's alternative chain (thus limiting the amount of double-spending), it does not affect the incentive compatibility condition.
+However, since transaction fees still exhibit a small proportion of total rewards, the overall effect is relrelevant escrow period for Bitcoin is between 1 and 6 blocks.
+The corresponding maximum t with A=1.05, the smallest estimated majority, amounts to an average of 29.77 and 45.06 blocks (or 4.9 and 7.5 hours).

+atively small.
+Third, a shock to the aggregate hash-rate should temporarily reduce the arrival rate of blocks for up to 14 days, until the difficulty of solving the computational problem adjusts commensurately with $\Delta H$ .
+When the attacker enters the network with $AH^{(s)}$ , the arrival rate increases until the difficulty adaption.
+However, since this effect occurs on both the public and private chains, it does not affect the incentive compatibility condition.
 Drawing on the above reasoning, we expect little to no impact on the network's vulnerability to attacks when an exogenous shock co-occurs with a significant price appreciation.
 This is because positive mining profits counter the negative influence of the lower aggregate hash-rate.
 However, when an exogenous shock and declining coin prices coincide, we expect to see signals of increasing instability.

 The framework of Capponi et al. (2021) delivers further predictions concerning the distribution of miners' individual hash-rates and profits which, in principle, can be tested with appropriate data.
 The sensitivity of a miner's hash-rate to its own cost-per-hash parameter depends on a direct and an indirect effect.
-The direct effect on the individual hash-rate h_i^ is always negative when the marginal costs of mining increase with c_i .
+The direct effect on the individual hash-rate $h_i^$ is always negative when the marginal costs of mining increase with $c_i$ .
 Since the indirect effect measures the sensitivity of a miner's hash-rate to the cost-per-hash of other miners, it accounts for the strategic reactions in an oligopolistic market environment.
-The outcome of the indirect effect is as follows: First, the aggregate hash-rate H^ changes with h_i^ , which alters the equilibrium marginal gain of hashing and therefore affects the strategic decision of other active miners.
+The outcome of the indirect effect is as follows: First, the aggregate hash-rate $H^$ changes with $h_i^$ , which alters the equilibrium marginal gain of hashing and therefore affects the strategic decision of other active miners.
 Of course, these miners react, and the miner subject to the cost shift, considers the reactions of other miners.
-If the cost-affected miner controls less than a majority of the total hash-rate (i.e., $\frac{h_i^}{H^} < 1/2$, which is typically the case), the indirect effect is positive and (partially) alleviates the negative direct effect.
-However, the net effect is still a decreasing h_i^ if the miner's cost-per-hash increases, regardless of its hash-rate share.
+If the cost-affected miner controls less than a majority of the total hash-rate (i.e., $\frac{h_i^}{H^} < 1/2$ , which is typically the case), the indirect effect is positive and (partially) alleviates the negative direct effect.
+However, the net effect is still a decreasing $h_i^$ if the miner's cost-per-hash increases, regardless of its hash-rate share.